maximkiesel1/Machine_Learning_Rent_Prediction/README.md

 ## File 2: Processed Data
 The second file contains the processed data from the first file.
 This data is ready for analysis and visualization.

-## File 3: Exploratory Data Analysis (EDA)
+## File 3: Exploratory Data Analysis (EDA) and Data Wrangling
-The third file conducts an exploratory data analysis (EDA) on the renting data, revealing key insights into the Munich renting market.
+The third file conducts an exploratory data analysis (EDA) and Data Wrangling on the renting data, revealing key insights into the Munich renting market.
 The EDA found that:

 - The majority of renting listings tend to be in affluent neighborhoods in Munich
 - The more expensive the neighborhood, the more variation there is in renting prices